- About 22% of the population is enrolled Medicare in South Carolina.

 Original Medicare provides fairly comprehensive coverage, but it does not pay for outpatient prescription drugs.
 Medicare beneficiaries who have supplemental coverage from an employer (via a retiree plan or a plan sponsored by a current employer) often have prescription drug coverage integrated with the employer plan.
 But without a supplemental employer-sponsored plan or Medicaid, Medicare beneficiaries need coverage under a Medicare Medicare Part D plan.
 These can either be obtained as stand-alone coverage or as part of a Medicare Advantage plan that includes Medicare Part D prescription drug coverage (MA-PDs).

-For 2023, there are 25 stand-alone Medicare Part D plan options for sale in South Carolina, with premiums that range from about $6 to $201/month.
+For 2023, there are 25 stand-alone Medicare Part D plan options for sale in South Carolina, with premiums that start as low as $5.70/month.

-Part D coverage in South Carolina is nearly equally split between stand-alone plans and MA-PD plans: 449,441 Medicare beneficiaries in South Carolina were covered under stand-alone Medicare Part D plans as of the fall of 2022, and an additional 438,843 had Medicare Part D coverage as part of their Medicare Advantage plans.
+Part D coverage in South Carolina is roughly equally split between stand-alone plans and MA-PD plans: 437,770 Medicare beneficiaries in South Carolina were covered under stand-alone Medicare Part D plans as of mid-2023, and an additional 477,295 had Medicare Part D coverage as part of their Medicare Advantage plans.

 Medicare Part D enrollment is available on the same schedule that applies to Medicare Advantage plans.
 Beneficiaries can pick a Medicare Part D plan when they’re first eligible for Medicare, and can switch to a different plan during the fall enrollment window, from October 15 to December 7.
 Beneficiaries who have creditable drug coverage from another source can delay enrollment in Medicare Part D, but a delay without other creditable coverage in place will result in a late enrollment penalty once the beneficiary eventually enrolls in a Part D plan.